Structed/prodws/README.md

 The form and all official, really crappy documentation, can be found here: https://www.deutschepost.de/de/i/internetmarke-porto-drucken/downloads.html

 # Thank you
-A huge THANK you goes out to @baltpeter, because he saved me a ton of work with his [internetmarke-php](https://github.com/baltpeter/internetmarke-php) package!
+A huge THANK YOU goes out to @baltpeter, because he saved me a ton of work with his [internetmarke-php](https://github.com/baltpeter/internetmarke-php) package!